vishnutrajesh/myWorks/README.md

 # Deep nested row expansion table

-This a component to manage deep nested table view for Dlt ledges trader platform contracts, purchase orders and shipments
+This is a component to manage deeply nested table view for Dlt ledges trader platform contracts, purchase orders, and shipments

 ## Component Selector
 ```